Farid Díaz

-Farid Alfonso Díaz Rhenals (born 20 July 1983) is a Colombian professional footballer who plays as a left back for Club Nacional.
+Farid Alfonso Díaz Rhenals (born 20 July 1983) is a Colombian former professional footballer who played as a left back.

 Career

 Díaz made his international debut against Panama on 9 May 2007.
 In May 2018, he was named in the preliminary squad for the 2018 FIFA World Cup.
 Although initially not being picked in the final list, he was later called up as a replacement for the injured Frank Fabra.